Help Needed for Heron Colony Observation Survey

 Heron Colony Observation Data Sheet (PDF), and read the

 Heron Colony Observation Protocol (PDF) to ensure you're approaching this fieldwork in a way that will help science and not disrupt nesting herons.
 Submit your completed survey forms to:

-We are primarily interested in the location of active nests, the type of habitat they're found in, and the layout of the colony.
-The survey also asks participants to document threats to nesting colonies.
+We are primarily interested in nest location and number, total bird (both adult and juvenile), the type of habitat they're found in, the layout of the colony, and document threats to nesting colonies.
+The survey also asks participants to document their effort.
 Thank you in advance for your willingness to help us with this important survey and to spend time helping our wild birds.
 Herons can never have too many friends.